lecousin/lc-spring-data-r2dbc/src/README.md

  - Select statement with joins
  - Save (insert/update) with cascade
  - Delete with cascade
- - Schema generation, with indexes
+ - Schema generation, with indexes and foreign key constraints
  - Composite Id

 ## Supported databases